pydata/xarray/doc/user-guide/dask.rst

 Reading and writing data
 ~~~~~~~~~~~~~~~~~~~~~~~~

 When reading data, Dask divides your dataset into smaller chunks.
 You can specify the size of chunks with the ``chunks`` argument.
+Specifying ``chunks="auto"`` will set the dask chunk sizes to be a multiple of the on-disk chunk sizes.
+This can be a good idea, but usually the appropriate dask chunk size will depend on your workflow.

 .. tab:: Zarr